Rhodes Travel Guide

 Getting Around

 Rhodes is a major port with sea links to Athens, the islands of the Aegean and Crete, as well as to international destinations such as Turkey, Cyprus and Israel.
 Most international and inter-island ferries dock at Rhodes Town's commercial harbour, where travellers will find high-speed catamarans, hydrofoils, car ferries or flights to other islands in the Dodecanese.
 Rhodes receives direct flights from some airports in the UK during summer, and it's easy to catch a connecting flight from Athens.
-Public buses service the coastal towns around the island, while bus tour cover island excursions.
+Public buses service the coastal towns around the island, while bus tours cover island excursions.
 Shared taxis are available for shorter distances, though Rhodes taxi drivers have a bad reputation for overcharging or receiving payoffs from hotels.
 Visitors should always agree on a fare before setting off.
 Rental car agencies are readily available all over the island.
-Horses, donkeys and bicycles are fun ways to explore the more rural and scenic areas.
-Walking is also a good option in many parts of Rhodes.
+Horses, donkeys and bicycles are fun ways to explore the more rural and scenic areas, and walking is also a good option in many parts of Rhodes.

 Rhodes Climate and Weather